hannorein/rebound/docs/integrators.md

         sim.ri_whfast.coordinates = "barycentric"
         ```

-`unsigned int recalculate_coordinates_this_timestep`
-:   Setting this flag to one will recalculate the internal coordinates from the particle structure in the next timestep.
-    After the timestep, the flag gets set back to 0.
-If you want to change particles after every timestep, you also need to set this flag to 1 before every timestep.
-Default is 0.

 `unsigned int safe_mode`
 :   If this flag is set (the default), WHFast will recalculate the internal coordinates (Jacobi/heliocentric/WHDS/barycentric) and synchronize every timestep, to avoid problems with outputs or particle modifications between timesteps.
     Setting it to 0 will result in a speedup, but care must be taken to synchronize and recalculate the internal coordinates when needed.
 See also the AdvWHFast.ipynb tutorial.